On April 18, 2012, Pat Summitt was named the Women's Basketball Head Coach Emeritus, a permanent title for the legendary coach.

 Little did she know at the time but those first two Lady Vol teams -- with just 16 wins each -- would be the only ones not to record at least 20 wins in a season during her tenure as head coach.

 Rooted In Family

 Most of all, she's Tyler's mom; the late-Richard and Hazel's daughter and sister to Tommy, Charles, Kenneth and Linda.

 "My parents taught me a long time ago that you win in life with people," Summitt said.
 "And that's important, because if you hang with winners, you stand a great chance of being a winner."

 Becoming a mother in 1990, her story of going into labor on a recruiting trip to future-Lady Vol Michelle Marciniak's home is legendary.
-With her water broken, she still completed the recruiting visit in Macungie, Pa., and then flew home to Knoxville, urging the pilots not to stop so her son would be born in Tennessee.
-With her son, Ross "Tyler" Summitt, graduated from UT, married (the former AnDe Ragsdale) and serving as head coach at Louisiana Tech, Summitt still enjoys living at the family compound along the banks of the Tennessee River.
+With her water broken, she still completed the recruiting visit in Macungie, Pa., and then flew home to Knoxville, urging the pilots not to stop so her son (Ross "Tyler" Summitt) would be born in Tennessee.